williamhatch/spree_themes/README.md

 * Theme.zip
   * javascripts
   * stylesheets
-  * views (these views will be the spree frontend view directory)
+  * views: These views will be the spree frontend view directory.
-  * snapshot.png (this is the snapshot for the theme visible at backend)
+  * snapshot.png: This is the snapshot for the theme visible at backend.
+  * meta_info.yml: This .yml file contains meta info of the theme.

+Create a meta_info.yml file on the theme directory which contains the meta info of the theme.
+Format of the file should be following:-
+ * name: Name of the theme
+ * version: Version of the theme
+ * authors: Authors of the theme

 *Note:- Add new javascript files to javascripts directory and new stylesheet files to stylesheets directory.
 For adding js and css manifest files, file name should be script.manifest.js or style.manifest.js*